Julians42/C4-Project.jl/README.md

 ## Reproducibility
 This section details highlights of our methodology and details how to begin AWS cloud computing in Julia for yourself!

-[launch EC2](https://github.com/Julians42/SeisCore.jl/blob/master/docs/launch_EC2) contains instructions and video link for launching an AWS instance and installing Julia for cloud computing.
+[launch EC2](https://github.com/Julians42/SeisCore.jl/blob/master/docs/launch_EC2.md) contains instructions and video link for launching an AWS instance and installing Julia for cloud computing.
+Also checkout our startup [youtube video](https://www.youtube.com/watch?v=0hGoK1SdBm4) for a guide to Amazon's compute platform.
 Further docs to come...
 Happy Computing!